dokku/dokku/docs/networking/proxy-management.md

 ## Implementing a Proxy

-Custom plugins names _must_ have the prefix `proxy-` or scheduler overriding via `proxy:set` may not function as expected.
+Custom plugins names _must_ have the suffix `-vhosts` or scheduler overriding via `proxy:set` may not function as expected.

 At this time, the following dokku commands are used to implement a complete proxy implementation.